pnts/methodandmatter/source/words-make-worlds/give-yourself-a-break.html.md

 As leaders, navigating this shit is hard.
 The boundaries of an organization are porous to market dynamics but seemingly impenetrable to everything else going on in the world.
 And when we are in the flow of work, juggling the demand of our roles, it can be easy to forget this.

-I was talking to a client, a leader in a high-pressure, high-consequences, high-burnout industry, and they noted that morale has been pretty low.
+I was talking to a client, a leader in a high-pressure, high-consequences, high-burnout industry, and they noted that morale has been pretty low in recent months.
 What I appreciate about this leader’s approach is that they were able to take a step back and look at the data—morale always dips in the winter months, and by the very nature of how demanding the work is, morale can often be a casualty.

 ### Nested Systems
 The data often points to systems, like how this leader noticed that cyclical changes in the natural landscape were having an effect on the team.
 We live within an innumerable number of systems that shape our experience and perception of our own lives.